 Require a Release From All Claims in Return for Severance Pay

 It is generally recommended that employers require employees to sign release forms that indemnify the company from lawsuits in the future.
 If there is no severance pay offered, there's no reason for an employee to sign such a form.

 Such release forms are increasingly common and recommended for employees over the age of 40 to release the employer from the risk of age-discrimination claims.
 It also requires adherence to any timeline required in that company's state.
 For example, in Michigan, an employee has three weeks to decide about signing off on the release and accepting severance.
 After signing, the employee then has another week to change their mind and renege.

 There are no state or federal laws guaranteeing severance pay.
 It's something that's offered solely at the discretion of the employer, but may be guaranteed in an employment contract or written company policy.
 In the end, it serves two purposes.
 The first is to display goodwill on the part of the employer.
 The second is to protect against lawsuits by offering a consolation for dismissal or layoffs, and by requiring a release form protecting the employer.

 In severance packages, the employee leaving the company receives pay that is intended to supplement unemployment compensation and provide a cushion to allow them to protect their standard of living as they seek new employment.
 It's a supportive gesture to protect employees who are terminated through no fault of their own.
 It's also a good way to increase goodwill among employees still on the payroll, as they view the employer in a positive light.

 If you need help with severance packages, you can post your legal need on UpCounsel’s marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.